palantir/atlasdb/docs/source/schemas/tables_and_indices.rst

 .. warning::

-   You may define an arbitrary number of dynamic column components.
+   You may define an arbitrary number of dynamic column key components.
 However, for compatibility with key-value-services where cell sizes are restricted, AtlasDB enforces a maximum length of Cell.MAX_NAME_LENGTH (= 1500) bytes on column names.
-   Please ensure that your columns remain within that size.
+   Please ensure that your dynamic column keys will remain within that size **for all possible inputs** - be especially careful with components that users may be able to define arbitrarily.

 Index Rows and Columns
 ----------------------